What Does It Really Cost to Tear Off and Replace a 1,500 Sq Ft Roof in Northeast Ohio?

 2. Roofing Layers

-If your home has multiple layers of roofing materials (common with older roofs), tear-off will be more labor-intensive and expensive.
+If your home has multiple layers of roofing materials (common with older roofs), the tear-off will be more labor-intensive and expensive.

 3. Local Labor Rates

 Contractor rates vary by region.
-Urban areas with high cost of living typically have higher roofing labor rates than rural areas.
+Urban areas with a high cost of living typically have higher roofing labor rates than rural areas.

 4. Time of Year